Using Approvals

 • Removing Data Using a Bulk Edit File

+Any images displayed are representative only and may differ depending on the version being used.
 Removing Data using a Bulk Edit File To remove a field from your inspection, you need to delete the value from your spreadsheet before loading.
-There is a constraint that at least one other field for that inspection has a value, otherwise that row is ...
+There is ...